 Various selection criteria may be used to select or replace Portfolio Managers/Advisers, such as their performance, investment process and management style, their complementary skills, etc., taking into consideration the relevant market outlook and trends.
 The Management Company has delegated the selection and replacement of the Portfolio Managers/Advisers to the Asset Allocator, but remains responsible, together with the Board, for the supervision of the Portfolio Managers.
-The Asset Allocator will use its discretion for the selection and replacement of the Portfolio Managers.
-The Asset Allocator will use its discretion for the selection and replacement of the Portfolio Managers.
-The Asset Allocator will use its discretion for the selection and replacement of the Portfolio Manager or to perform itself the day-to-day investment management of all or a portion of a given Sub-Fund, without prior notification to the investors and will be responsible for the asset allocation among the Portfolio Managers/Advisers.
+The Asset Allocator will use its discretion for the selection and replacement of the Portfolio Managers at any time and may also decide for certain periods of time to concentrate the investment management on one Portfolio Manager or to perform itself the day-to-day investment management of all or a portion of a given Sub-Fund, without prior notification to the investors and will be responsible for the asset allocation among the Portfolio Managers/Advisers.